 Putting the two Greek words sclero (meaning hard) and derma (meaning skin) together paints a picture of the condition known as scleroderma.
 In this condition, the skin becomes thicker and harder.

 Scleroderma belongs to the same family of autoimmune diseases as lupus and rheumatoid arthritis.
 It shares many features with these illnesses, including the fact that it often appears in adult women.
-Scleroderma is more common in women than men.
+Women are 3 to 5 times more likely to develop this condition than men are.

 Another thing it has in common with these diseases is that it can cause a wide range of different symptoms and complications.
 For some people, it’s a lifelong nuisance; for others, it’s a disease that quickly worsens and may lead to death.
 This disease is not contagious, and it is not inherited.